Surrey-AI-Imaging-Limited/Surrey-AI-Imaging-Limited.github.io/README.md

 **Super-3D: subpixel-scale 3D reconstruction from Mar remote sensing imagery using deep learning based image super-resolution and monocular height estimation.**

-High-resolution digital terrain models (DTMs) play an important role in studying the formation processes involved in generating a modern-day planetary surface such as Mars.
+High-resolution digital terrain models (DTMs or 3D models) play an important role in studying the formation processes involved in generating a modern-day planetary surface such as Mars.
 However, it has been a common understanding that DTMs derived from a particular imaging dataset can only achieve a lower, or at the best, similar effective spatial resolution compared to the input images, due to the various approximations and/or filtering processes introduced by the photogrammetric and/or photoclinometric pipelines.
 With recent successes in deep learning techniques, it is now become feasible to improve the effective resolution of an image using super-resolution restoration (SRR) networks, retrieving pixel-scale topography using single-image DTM estimation (SDE) networks, and subsequently, combine the two techniques to produce subpixel-scale topography from only a single-view input image.
-In this work, we demonstrate with the UCL MARSGAN SRR [1] and the MADNet SDE [2] systems to produce single-input-image-based DTMs at subpixel-scale spatial resolution [3] using the 4 m/pixel ESA Trace Gas Orbiter Colour and Stereo Surface Imaging System (CaSSIS) “PAN” band images and the 25 cm/pixel NASA Mars Reconnaissance Orbiter High Resolution Imaging Science Experiment (HiRISE) “RED” band images.

-[1] Tao, Y.; Conway, S.J.; Muller, J.-P.; Putri, A.R.D.; Thomas, N.; Cremonese, G. Single Image Super-Resolution Restoration of TGO CaSSIS Colour Images: Demonstration with Perseverance Rover Landing Site and Mars Science Targets.
-Remote Sens.
-2021, 13, 1777.
-[2] Tao, Y.; Muller, J.-P.; Xiong, S.; Conway, S.J.
-MADNet 2.0: Pixel-Scale Topography Retrieval from Single-View Orbital Imagery of Mars Using Deep Learning.
-Remote Sens.
-2021, 13, 4220.
-[3] Tao, Y.; Xiong, S.; Muller, J.-P.; Michael, G.; Conway, S.J.; Paar, G.; Cremonese, G.; Thomas, N. Subpixel-Scale Topography Retrieval of Mars Using Single-Image DTM Estimation and Super-Resolution Restoration.
-Remote Sens.
-2022, 14, 257.

 <table>
   <tr>